 Neil Armstrong Initiative

-To honor the legacy of Neil Armstrong, the first human to walk on the earth and an aerospace professor at UC, the University has established the Neil Armstrong Initiative.
+To honor the legacy of Neil Armstrong, the first human to walk on the moon and an aerospace professor at UC, the University has established the Neil Armstrong Initiative.
 Crossing many disciplines and units, the initiative will feature scholarships and fellowships for talented aerospace engineering undergraduate and graduate students, a Space to Earth Research Center and a 21st Century Information Research Center.